jeff-hykin/berkeley_pacman/README.md

 # What is this?
-- This is an updated version of the [Berkeley Pacman](http://ai.berkeley.edu/search.html) project (from python2 to python3).
+- This is an updated version (from python2 to python3) of the [Berkeley Pacman](http://ai.berkeley.edu/search.html) project.
 Its nearly 1-to-1 so you should be able to follow along with their general ideas.

 # How do I get this code to run?